Terms and conditions

 2.2.6. a reference to a statute or statutory provision is a reference to it as it is in force for the time being, taking account of any amendment, extension, or re-enactment and includes any subordinate legislation for the time being in force made under it;

-2.2.7. if there is a conflict between these Conditions and the terms of a Service Agreement or other documents applicable to the Contract, these Conditions shall prevail;
+2.2.7. if there is a conflict between these Conditions and the terms of a Service Agreement or other documents applicable to the Contract, the following order of precedence shall apply and the document higher in the order of precedence shall prevail in respect of such conflict:

 2.2.8. where the words include(s), including or in particular are used in this agreement, they are deemed to have the words without limitation following them and where the context permits, the words other and otherwise are illustrative and shall not limit the sense of the words preceding them; and